 I. Collecting Information

-The planner will collect client's financial situation and lifestyle-related essential information which include total income and expense per month, past income tax returns, home and insurance policies and family wills.
+The financial planner will collect a client's financial situation and lifestyle-related essential information which include total income and expense per month, past income tax returns, home loan, insurance policies and family wills.

 Financial Planner will derive their cash flow and net worth statements.